 In 2020, A&E Atlanta advanced efforts to support current local arts programming and commission new, innovative experiences.
 Many of the concepts identified were developed in collaboration with a focus group of local artists and incorporated the arts and culture strategic framework for the district.

-In late 2019 and early 2020, A&E Atlanta supported PRISM: Winter Lights in Woodruff Park by adding PRISM promotional content to digital signs and commissioning complementary digital artwork created by ZooasZoo and Sebastian Monroy.
-PRISM returns to Woodruff Park December 5, 2020 with a pilot art projection mapping exhibit on the waterwall presented by A&E Altanta.
+In late 2019, A&E Atlanta supported the first PRISM: Winter Lights in Woodruff Park by adding PRISM promotional content to digital signs and commissioning complementary digital artwork created by ZooasZoo and Sebastian Monroy.
+PRISM returned to Woodruff Park on December 5, 2020 with a pilot art projection mapping exhibit on the International Peace Fountain wall presented by A&E Atlanta.

 We have a tremendous amount of respect for our peers at the Times Square Alliance, but A&E Atlanta does not intend to try and recreate the NYC landmark in Downtown.
 The goal is to elevate Atlanta art and artists in a way that reflects the authenticity of Atlanta.
 For a more comparable comparison, check out the Denver Theatre District.

-Our goal is to learn from the Denver Theatre District, but also celebrate what makes Atlanta unique and bring that excitement to be celebrated in Downtown Atlanta. - Toni Williams, Cultivating Cultures, A&E Atlanta Advisory Committee member
+Our goal is to learn from the Denver Theatre District, but also celebrate what makes Atlanta unique and bring that excitement to be celebrated in Downtown Atlanta. - Toni Williams, Cultivating Cultures, Former A&E Atlanta Advisory Committee Member

 What's on the horizon?

-More signs, more public art, and more public arts and culture programming!
-Follow us at Facebook, Twitter, and Instagram to stay in the know.
+More signs, more public art, and more arts and culture programming for Downtown Atlanta!
+Follow us on Instagram to stay in the know.

 For questions and more information about Arts & Entertainment Atlanta, contact Fredalyn M. Frasier at firstname.lastname@example.org.